kpunderwood6/ScreenZone_Summary/README.md

 ## Acquisition & Retention
 </div>

 + Customers on average took about 92 days to make their first order after creating an account.
-Affiliate marketing saw customers making their first order on average within 5 days.
-Direct marketing, closer to the overall average, saw about 89 days.
-Even though affiliate marketing only produced 3% of total sales, it is important to highlight the channel saw a significantly higher turnaround in customer acquisition from potential customer to account creation to first purchase.
+Direct marketing, close to the average, saw about 89 days while email saw 117 days for conversion.
+Affiliate marketing saw customers making their first order within 5 days.
+Although affiliate marketing only produced 3% of total sales, it saw a significantly higher conversion from potential customer to account creation to first purchase.
-+ Repeat Customer rate was 20%.
 + 78% of customers created their account on a desktop computer and 17% used the mobile app.
 83% then made their orders using the website with 17% opting to use the mobile app instead.
++ Repeat customer rate was 20%.

 <div align="center">